aquinto/gfa-tester/README.md

         <img src="img/columns.png" />
     </p>

+    Given these columns, let us assume that the students need to pass the first four requirements in order to meet the GFA.
+They **must** receive full points for each requirements.

+    We are now going to modify some of the code inside **gfa.py** or **gfa.ipynb** depending on your choice.

+    Inside our code we have this variable name:

+    ```python
+        manual_columns = {'MB' : 10, 'BT' : 15, 'PC' : 15, 'SG' : 5}
+    ```
 3. Download the scores for the given project as a CSV file, be sure to check off 'Shown' for **Sub-scores for assignments**